Denise Robertson: Early life

 Born Margaret Denise Mary Broderick on 9 June 1932 in Sunderland, County Durham, she was the youngest of two daughters of Herbert Stanley (1889–1961) and Catherine Maud Broderick (née Cahill, 1896–1970).
 Herbert ran a shipping business that failed before she was born.
 She attended Sunderland High School.

 Career

-Her first job was as a clerk at Sunderland Royal Infirmary.
-She then progressed to the position of medical secretary and later became a counsellor.
-She won a BBC competition to write a play and became an agony aunt on Metro Radio in Newcastle.
-In addition to This Morning, Robertson briefly hosted her own television series Dear Denise in 2000.
+Robertson's first job was as a clerk at Sunderland Royal Infirmary.
+She then progressed to the position of medical secretary, and later became a counsellor.
+She won a BBC competition to write a play, and became an agony aunt on Metro Radio in Newcastle.

+From its 1988 inception until shortly before her death in 2016, Robertson was a familiar face on ITV's flagship daytime magazine programme This Morning, appearing as its resident agony aunt.
+Over her 27 years on the show, Robertson dealt with an estimated 200,000 letters from viewers wanting advice.

+In addition to This Morning, Robertson briefly hosted her own television series, Dear Denise, in 2000.
 She also featured as a love and relationships pundit on Dave Gorman's Important Astrology Experiment in 2002.
-She ran an advice website called DearDenise.com and wrote a monthly column for national magazine, Candis.
-Robertson also made regular appearances on Channel 5's Big Brother's Bit on the Side.
+Robertson ran an advice website called DearDenise.com, and wrote a monthly column for national magazine Candis.
+She also made regular appearances on Channel 5's Big Brother's Bit on the Side.

+Robertson was a regular panellist on BBC Radio 4's political debate programme Any Questions?
+She also served as an independent councillor for her local council and drove for the Meals on Wheels service.
+She was also chair of her local physically handicapped club for over ten years.
+In 1983, she formed a trust with five others to provide work for the long-term unemployed.

+In addition, Robertson wrote fiction and non-fiction books.
+Her first novel, Nurse in Doubt (1984), was published by Mills & Boon.
+Her second, The Land of Lost Content, was awarded the 1984 Constable prize for fiction.